AntonioL/sampling/README.md

 The idea is that once we find the right bucket then we have to scan for a maximum sqrt(N) elements.

 In the worst-case scenario both the first-leve and second-leve scan visit sqrt(N) elements yielding O(2 * sqrt(N)) complexity hence O(sqrt(N)).

+In general the underlying idea is to rephrase the sampling problem as a range query.